-Scientists hope that the more clear the brain map becomes, the more easy will be the treatment of pathological deviations in the wiring of the neural system, and thus the diagnosis and the treatment of various diseases (especially neurological) will be more timely.
+Scientists hope that the more clear the brain map becomes, the easier the treatment of pathological deviations in the wiring of the neural system will be.
+Thus, the diagnosis and the treatment of various diseases (especially neurological) will be more timely.

-However, some scientists stay cautious and consider premature and simplistic the revealed architecture of the brain wiring, as the used technique was applied to a small part of the brain.
-Many sceptics believe that in other parts of the brain axons are connected with different ways apart from the rectangular one.
+However, some scientists stay cautious and consider the revealed architecture of the brain wiring premature and simplistic, as the used technique was applied to a small part of the brain.
+Many skeptics believe that in other parts of the brain, axons are connected in different ways apart from the rectangular one.

 Scientists Create a 3D Map of the Brain’s Neural Structure

 Scientists at Harvard University were able to explore the interior of the brain using new, hi-tech imaging methods.
 As a result, they created a remarkably detailed 3D map of the brain.